50 of the Unhealthiest Foods at the Supermarket

 Flavored instant oatmeal

 “It’s such a shame that a super healthy and delicious food like oatmeal gets an unhealthy makeover with a deluge of sugary flavors,” says Pine.
 “Even the leading brands contain multiple sources of sugar, artificial colors and flavors, and even partially hydrogenated oil, which means trans fat.”
+Again, only imported products contain trans fats as they are banned by the FDA.
 If you want a healthy breakfast or snack on the go that’s packed with fiber, instant oatmeal, she says, can be a good choice, but stick with the plain kind and add your own toppings such as fruit, sliced almonds, and a touch of honey.
 To add bulk and flavor, you can also top it with COYO, an allergy-friendly coconut-based yogurt alternative with no added sugar, fillers, or preservatives.

 Packaged deli meats